DillonAd/DillonAd.github.io/_posts/2019-04-26-Breaking-Down-The-Dockerfile.md

 This last command looks a lot more complicated than it actually is.
 It's purpose is to take the image that you just built, and run it as your container.
 I included the flags/options because they are the most common that I use.
 They are:
   - _-p_ : Map port
     - This is a web API so it will be accessible via a port via HTTP.
 Since the container is self-contained, we have to tell it to map it's local port to the host (your machine).
 I am using port 5000 because it is the default for the .NET project being used.
+If you would like the change the port on your machine (the Docker host) change the port number on the left of the `:` to your port of choice.
   - _-it_ : Interactive Mode!
     - Personally, I like seeing the console output of an application as it runs.
 This flag allows that, but will claim control of the current terminal/command window until the container is stopped (CTRL+C).
 Technically both the _i_ and the _t_ are two seperate flags, but in this use-case they should be used together.
     - If you don't want to see the output or just want to retain control of the current window the _-d_ command can be used to enter _detached_ mode.
 To stop the container in detached mode, you will need to run `docker stop {container-name}`.
   - _--name_ : This sets the name of the container.
 This flag is completely optional, but makes things easier if you are running ing your container in _detached_ mode.
 If you forget this value or don't set it just run `docker ps` or `docker container list` to see all running containers.
   - _--rm_ : Remove the container after it exits
     - This is a housekeeping issue for me.
 Untagged images will be given a unique container tag name each time they are built.
 Each of these containers takes up space, so I like to destroy them once I'm finished.
 Since we are tagging the image here, this isn't strictly necessary.

+Now open a web browser and navigate to `http://localhost:5000/swagger`.
+Now you have a running container with an application running inside of it.

 **_Flawless Victory!_**